Close

 Should I File an Insurance Claim if the Damage Is Less than My Deductible?

 It is not usually wise financially to claim a sum of money that is less than your deductible amount stated in a policy.
-To understand why, you first need to understand what is insurance claim and the role of a deductible.
+To understand why, you first need to understand what is claim in insurance and the role of a deductible.
 A deductible is an amount of money that the person is required to pay out of their own pocket on a claim before the insurer will pay.

 What Documents are Required to Intimate a Claim?